Wytamma/wytamma.github.io/_posts/2021-02-27-hpc-rstudio-qsub.md

 ```
 ## writing a `R` `qsub` function

-The above code an be generalised into a function.
+The above code can be generalised into a function.
 This qsub function allows you to wrap code that should be passed to the `qsub` command and run on a compute node.

 ```r
 qsub <-